 What is ascites?

-Ascites is the accumulation of fluid (usually serous fluid which is a pale yellow and clear fluid) in the abdominal (peritoneal) cavity.
+Ascites is the accumulation of fluid (usually serous fluid which is a pale yellow and clear fluid) that accumulates in the abdominal (peritoneal) cavity.
 The abdominal cavity is located below the chest cavity, separated from it by the diaphragm.
 Ascitic fluid can have many sources such as liver disease, cancers, congestive heart failure, or kidney failure.

 What causes ascites?

 The most common cause of ascites is advanced liver disease or cirrhosis.
-Although the exact mechanism of ascites development is not completely understood, most theories suggest portal hypertension (increased pressure in the liver blood flow) as the main contributor.
+Although the exact mechanism of ascites development is not completely understood, most theories suggest portal hypertension (increased pressure in the liver blood flow to the liver) as the main contributor.
 The basic principle is similar to the formation of edema elsewhere in the body due to an imbalance of pressure between inside the circulation (high pressure system) and outside, in this case, the abdominal cavity (low pressure space).
 The increase in portal blood pressure and decrease in albumin (a protein that is carried in the blood) may be responsible in forming the pressure gradient and resulting in abdominal ascites.

 Other factors that may contribute to ascites are salt and water retention.
-The circulating blood volume may be perceived low by the sensors in the kidneys as the formation of ascites may deplete some volume from the blood.
+The circulating blood volume may be perceived as low by the sensors in the kidneys as the formation of ascites may deplete some volume from the blood.
 This signals the kidneys to reabsorb more salt and water to compensate for the volume loss.

 Some other causes of ascites related to increased pressure gradient are congestive heart failure and advanced kidney failure due to generalized retention of fluid in the body.